DennisGankin/DennisGankin/README.md

 ### Hi there 👋

-When I'm not sleeping I dream.
+When I'm not asleep I dream.

 ___